 3. Is transportation provided between Trinity and USJ?

 No shuttle service is offered between the two institutions.
 Public transportation may take an hour (or more) each way.
-Most Trinity students enrolled in USJ courses acquire access to a car or share rides.
+Most Trinity students enrolled in USJ courses require access to a car or share rides.

 4. Are academic calendars and course schedules the same at Trinity and USJ?